Alvin787/FLAC-batch-meta-tagger/README.md

 Parameters:

-- The directory containing your FLAC files.
+- The folder location containing your FLAC files:

 /path/to/flac/files

-- The path to your track list file.
+- The name of the track list file:

 tracklist.txt

-- Replace these with the actual metadata values you wish to set.
+- Replace these with the actual metadata values you wish to set:

 “Artist Name”, “Album Name”, “Date”: